bad1987/html-css-javascript-2025-2026/docs/module-04-css-layout/exercices-maison.md

 - [CSS Performance Tools](https://developers.google.com/web/tools/chrome-devtools)
 - [Grid by Example](https://gridbyexample.com/)

-## Prochaines Étapes
+## Next Steps

-Ces exercices vous préparent parfaitement pour le Module 5 où vous ajouterez de l'interactivité avec JavaScript.
-Vous maîtriserez maintenant les layouts modernes et responsives pour créer des applications web professionnelles !
+These exercises perfectly prepare you for Module 5 where you will add interactivity with JavaScript.
+You will now master modern and responsive layouts to create professional web applications!